Positron Emission Tomography (PET)

 - To look for cancers that have come back after treatment and find them earlier than can be done with other diagnostic tests

-There may be other reasons for your doctor to recommend a PET scan.
+There may be other reasons for your healthcare provider to recommend a PET scan.

 What are the risks of a PET scan?

 The amount of the radionuclide injected into your vein for the procedure is very small, and there is no need for precautions against radiation exposure.
 The injection of the radionuclide may cause some slight discomfort.
-Allergic reactions to the radionuclide are rare, but may occur.
-Tell your doctor if you are allergic to or sensitive to medications, contrast dyes, iodine, or latex.
+Allergic reactions to the radionuclide are rare, but may happen.
+Tell your healthcare provider if you are allergic to or sensitive to medicines, contrast dyes, iodine, or latex.

 For some people, having to lie still on the scanning table for the length of the procedure may cause some discomfort or pain.

-Tell your healthcare provider if you are pregnant, or think you may be pregnant, are lactating, or breastfeeding.
+Tell your healthcare provider if you are pregnant, or think you may be pregnant or breastfeeding.

 Certain factors or conditions may interfere with the accuracy of a PET scan including: